Dr. William M. Turner

 Well, no one really knows what the limit should be today; but, if the safe limit is lowered, there are many communities that will either have to find water elsewhere or go to expensive treatment.
 Public policy will probably require a combination of both where possible.
 In other words, some better quality water must be found to mix with the poorer quality water.
 Best estimates are that 54,000 community water systems serving 254 million people in the United States alone will be affected.
 In Bangladesh, the high concentration of arsenic in drinking water has become a national tragedy.

-Regardless to the solution, it is clear that water with a low arsenic content will become extremely valuable as communities seek better quality water.
+Regardless of the solution, it is clear that water with a low arsenic content will become extremely valuable as communities seek better quality water.

 So, where is better quality ground water to be found.
 First, we would look for low arsenic water in non-volcanic rocks.
 Second we would look for low arsenic water in areas where ground water moves very rapidly in the subsurface.
 As a general rule, the faster ground water moves, the lower will be its mineral content.
 That is, rapidly moving ground water has moved rapidly from its zone of recharge and has had less time to dissolve minerals from the rock through which it flows, hence its lower mineral content.